-Subassemblies shall be subjected to seven thermal vacuum cycles as called out in reference 1 section 3.2.2, to the temperature limits called out in table 3-1.
+Subassemblies shall be subjected to five thermal vacuum cycles as called out in reference 1 section 3.2.2, to the temperature limits called out in table 3-1.
 Thermal modeling shall verify a 10°C margin between these temperatures and predicts (no margin required where maintained by heaters).
 One cycle shall include un-powered excursion to the non-op limits to verify survivability and survival thermostat/heater operation.
 Functional testing shall be included at each operational plateau; the first and last operational cycle shall have comprehensive functional testing (including turn-on), while the intermediate cycles may use a shorter aliveness test.
-A Cold-start (power-on) test shall be performed at the non-op lower and upper temperature limits, including an aliveness test to verify minimum functionality and power dissipation.
+A Cold-start (power-on) test shall be performed at the non-op lower temperature limit, including an aliveness test to verify minimum functionality and power dissipation.

-Transition rates shall not exceed 3 degrees C per minute.
-Dwells at temperature extremes shall last at least 4 hours, with concurrent testing.
-The IDPU shall be limited at 5C/minute.
+Transition rates shall not exceed 1 degree C per minute.
+Dwells at temperature extremes shall last at least 2 hours, with concurrent testing.